 Do activities like light gardening, walking, and other forms of outdoor exercise or chores when pollen levels are relatively low.

 Trees and weeds typically release pollen in the morning, while grasses release pollen both morning and night.

-Get someone else to reduce your heavy gardening chores like grass cutting, weed whacking, and leaf blowing.
+During peak allergy season, get someone else to do your heavy gardening chores like grass cutting, weed whacking, and leaf blowing.

-If you must do these activities during the height of allergy season, wear a face mask.
+If you must do these activities, wear a face mask.

 When you are done, immediately shower, throw all your clothes in the laundry, and wipe down your shoes.

-Giving your body eight hours in an allergen-free environment can definitely lighten your allergic load.
+Give yourself eight hours in an allergen-free environment to lighten your allergic load.

 Keep your bedroom scrupulously clean.